Facebook Pixel

 Current Description

 These Bacchus vines are lovely strong 3 year old grafted plants.
 They have dropped their leaves for the winter now, but these multi-stemmed, healthy plants will burst back into life next spring and they will produce their first good crop of fruit in late summer.
-Autumn and winter are both great seasons to plant out grapevines in the garden as it gives them a chance to establish themselves in readiness for next year's growth and harvest.
+Easy to over winter in a pot or planted directly into the ground whenever the soil is soft enough.
+These vigorous grapevines make great gifts for gardeners who will look forward to the burst of new growth in the spring.

 90cm+ tall in 4L pot